Create a Christmas bucket list using the chalkboard free printable!

 Christmas Event- We love going to our town’s Christmas parade.
 What is one thing you can do in your area?

-Christmas Dinner- This does not have to be on the actual day, you could plan a special family Christmas dinner on another night.
+Christmas Dinner- This does not have to be on an actual day, you could plan a special family Christmas dinner on another night.

 Ready to get started?
 Download the free printable bucket list here!